MFR6340/theenglishextension.org/resources/supplemental resources.md

    Elevator, by Roald Dahl, Read by Eric Idle

+## Writing Skills
-## Writing Skillsdespite being natives, many kids still often struggle with.
-Goes up to C1
+Despite being natives, many kids still often struggle with.

 ### Describing Emotions
 Sometimes it's a challenge to find the right word or emotion.
 Often, there's a better or more precise way to say it.
 This fabulous emotion wheel by Geoffrey Roberts is a great way to helps kids (and adults) express their feelings more clearly.
 It obviously helps improves descriptive writing skills and character development  as well.